Setting Up Shipping Zones

 A shipping zone refers to the geographical area that you want to ship to.
 It can be based on a single country, a group of countries, states/provinces, or ZIP/post codes.
 You can have multiple shipping zones that offer different shipping services.
 For example, a store could offer USPS for the Contiguous United States in one zone and have a separate zone offering UPS and FedEx for Alaska and Hawaii.
 Defining your shipping zones gives you control over where you are comfortable shipping.
 As your business grows, you can add more shipping zones as needed.

 Shipping zones can consist of the following:

-- individual states within a single country e.g. every state but Alaska and Hawaii
+- individual states within a single country e.g. Alaska and Hawaii

 - the "rest of the world" e.g. everywhere you don't already have a zone for

-Zones can be enabled/disabled by toggling the switch next to the zone.
+Zones can be enabled/disabled by clicking the toggle next to the zone.
 Disabling a zone will remove it from checkout while preserving the settings of the shipping methods set up within it.

 Zones can be permanently deleted by clicking the X next to the zone.